noptilus-tsi-wp6/PCFG-learner/README.md

 To compile, issue *make* into the main folder and also inside the folder "Inside-Outside"

 ### Run

+To run, issue the following in the command line:

 ```
 ./CFG-learner -d dirPath [-l learnFile.csv]+ [-t testFile.csv]+ -e [evalFile.csv]+ -f outFile